janKaje/Barrel-Bot/cogs/README.md

         * Numbers are palindromic base 2 if their base 2 representation in byte format (with enough leading zeros to increase the digit length of the number to a multiple of 8) is equal to its digits in reversed order
     * Numbers fitting a modified Thue-Morse sequence: `ceil(spam number / 1.5)`
         * The modified Thue-Morse sequence contains each integer whose binary representation is the first n bits of the full Thue-Morse sequence, where n is a positive integer.
+* Barrelbot will react to your message with the following emojis, indicating how many points you earned and what special numbers (if any) your spam number was:
+    * 1️⃣, 2️⃣, 3️⃣, 4️⃣, 5️⃣, 6️⃣, 7️⃣, 8️⃣, 9️⃣, and 🔟 indicate point totals from 1-10
+    * A point total of more than 10 will be represented by 🔟➕
+    * Prime numbers are indicated by a 🇵
+    * Mersenne primes are indicated by a 🇲
+    * Fibonacci numbers are indicated by a 🇫
+    * Base 10 palindromes are indicated by a 🔁
+    * Base 2 palindromes are indicated by a 🔂
+    * Powers of two are indicated by a ↗️
+    * Perfect squares are indicated by a ⏹️
+    * Numbers in the modified Thue-Morse sequence are indicated by a 🇹